sinatra/sinatra.github.com/faq.markdown

 Source file reloading was removed in the 0.9.2 due to excess complexity.

-For reloading Sinatra you have can use [shotgun](http://rtomayko.github.com/shotgun/), [Rack::Reloader](http://github.com/rack/rack/blob/master/lib/rack/reloader.rb), or [Sinatra::Reloader](http://github.com/rkh/sinatra-reloader).
+For reloading Sinatra you can use [shotgun](http://rtomayko.github.com/shotgun/), [Rack::Reloader](http://github.com/rack/rack/blob/master/lib/rack/reloader.rb), or [Sinatra::Reloader](http://github.com/rkh/sinatra-reloader).